airtlab/ConvLSTM4AD/README.md

 >Selene Tomassini, Nicola Falcionelli, Paolo Sernani, Henning Müller and Aldo Franco Dragoni, *An End-to-End 3D ConvLSTM-based Framework for Early Diagnosis of Alzheimer's Disease from Full-Resolution Whole-Brain sMRI Scans*.

 which aims to early detect Alzheimer's Disease (AD) from full-resolution whole-brain structural Magnetic Resonance Imaging (sMRI) scans in an end-to-end way.
-The paper is currently under review for the publication at the “34th IEEE CBMS International Symposium on Computer-Based Medical Systems” (IEEE CBMS 2021).
+The paper has been accepted for the publication at the “34th IEEE CBMS International Symposium on Computer-Based Medical Systems” (IEEE CBMS 2021).
 The experiments were run on Google Colab, using the  GPU  hardware  acceleration  and  high  RAM setups.
 The classification is performed with a 6-layer neural network, whose backbone is a bidirectional 3D Convolutional Long Short-Term Memory (ConvLSTM) layer.

 # Data